 Rotem Moscovich at Knopf has bought, at auction, world rights to Kate Hannigan's Blips on a Screen, illustrated by Zachariah OHora.
 This picture book biography centers Ralph Baer, who escaped Nazi Germany as a teen and came to America where he later invented TV video gaming.
 Publication is planned for spring 2022; Jennifer Mattson at Andrea Brown Literary Agency represented the author, and Sean McCarthy at Sean McCarthy Literary Agency represented the illustrator.

-Casey Kemp at Bala Kids has acquired world rights to Don't Eat the Bugs, written by Berthe Jansen (l.) and illustrated by Victoria Coles.
+Casey Kemp at Bala Kids has acquired world rights to Don't Kill the Bugs, written by Berthe Jansen (l.) and illustrated by Victoria Coles.
 In this rhyming picture book, children are encouraged to demonstrate compassion for bugs and learn that even the smallest lives have significance.
 Publication is scheduled for spring 2022; the author represented herself, and Essie White at Storm Literary Agency represented the illustrator.